 – long wavelength; and

-– large averaging times.
+– long averaging times.

 The user requirement for reliable all-weather operation requires an adequate signal-to-noise ratio also when low scattering conditions exist in the atmosphere.
-Typical situations are wintertime low humidity periods and cases of low turbulence, i.e. in cases of jet streams in the 10-15 km altitudes.
+Typical situations are wintertime low humidity periods and cases of low turbulence, i.e. in the core of jet streams in the 10-15 km altitudes.
 The requirement can be satisfied by suitable selection of:

 – frequency band;